KomodoPlatform/Documentation.rst.old/docs/source/agama/create-multisig-address.rst

 .. note::

     Store this information as well as possible, you can distribute it between your peer signers so that each one can store this information.
-This will be vital in the capability of moving funds from this address.
+This will be vital for moving funds from this address.

 Now you have a multisig address with no funds in it.
 You have to use the ``Multi-signature transaction`` section to be able to send from the multisig address as shown in :doc:`this guide <sign-multisig-transaction>`.